Rudolph von Ripper: Berlin, the Far East and Mallorca

-Concentration camp
+Arrest and internment in concentration camps

 In October 1933, von Ripper returned via Paris to Berlin, now under Nazi rule, bringing with him copies of the Brown Book of the Reichstag Fire and Hitler Terror (Braunbuch), an anti-Nazi publication written by German left-wing groups in exile and published in Paris.
-He was taken to the office of Gestapo chief Rudolf Diels, and accused of high treason for his production of anti-Nazi cartoons and possession of anti-Nazi literature.
+He was taken to the office of Gestapo chief Rudolf Diels—who he had known socially in pre-Nazi Berlin—and accused of high treason for his production of anti-Nazi cartoons and possession of anti-Nazi literature.

 He was imprisoned and tortured for some months, first at Columbia-Haus then at Oranienburg concentration camp.
 In 1934, he managed to get a message to Austrian Chancellor Engelbert Dollfuss, who intervened to have him released, with a requirement to leave all Nazi-held territories.